Admission to the MSt in Ancient Philosophy

 You can check to see if you are eligible for an application fee waiver on the central Graduate Admissions webpages.

-The Faculty of Philosophy at the University of Oxford only offers one graduate course in part-time mode of study, namely the MSt in Practical Ethics.
-All other graduate courses (DPhil in Philosophy, BPhil in Philosophy, MSt in Philosophy of Physics and MSt in Ancient Philosophy) are offered as full-time on-campus courses only.
+All our graduate courses (DPhil in Philosophy, BPhil in Philosophy, MSt in Philosophy of Physics and MSt in Ancient Philosophy) are offered as full-time in-person courses only.

 Interviews are not normally held as part of the admissions process for any of the Faculty of Philosophy’s graduate courses.